USC vs. Utah NCAA Football Odds, Plays and Insights | October 9, 2021

 - Utah has combined with its opponents to score more than 52.5 points in one game this season.

-- Saturday's over/under is 8.9 points lower than the two team's combined 61.4 points per game average.
+- The two teams combine to average 61.4 points per game, 8.9 more than the over/under in this contest.

-- These two squads combine to surrender 46.7 points per game, 5.8 fewer than this contest's over/under.
+- These two squads combine to allow 46.7 points per game, 5.8 fewer than this contest's over/under.

-- The Trojans and their opponents have scored an average of 57.8 points per game in 2021, 5.3 more than Saturday's total.
+- The average total in Trojans games this season is 57.8, 5.3 points above Saturday's total of 52.5.

-- In 2021, games involving the Utes have averaged a total of 48.8 points, 3.7 fewer than this game's set over/under.
+- The 48.8 PPG average total in Utes games this season is 3.7 points fewer than this game's over/under.

 USC Stats and Trends

-- USC has played five games, with three wins against the spread.
+- In USC's five games this year, it has three wins against the spread.

-- This season, the Trojans have an ATS record of 3-2 in their five games as a favorite of 3 points or more.
+- The Trojans are 3-2 ATS when favored by 3 points or more this season.

-- USC's games this year have hit the over on two of five set point totals (40%).
+- USC's games this year have gone over the point total two times in five opportunities (40%).

-- USC is 3-2 against the spread and 3-2 overall when the team amasses more than 301 yards.
+- USC is 3-2 against the spread and 3-2 overall when the team churns out over 301.0 yards.

-- This year, the Trojans have turned the ball over 10 times, four more than the Utes' takeaways (6).
+- The Trojans have turned the ball over 10 times this season, four more turnovers than the Utes have forced (6).

 - Find the latest spread and moneyline odds for USC at SISportsbook.